-3.2.
+- 3.2.
 Mechanisms to achieve DetNet QoS

-3.2.1.
+- 3.2.1.
 Resource allocation

-3.2.1.1.
+- 3.2.1.1.
 Eliminate contention loss

-The primary means by which DetNet achieves its QoS assurances is to reduce, or even completely eliminate packet loss due to output packet contention within a DetNet node as a cause of packet loss. be achieved only by the provision of sufficient buffer storage at each node through the network to ensure that no packets are dropped due to a lack of buffer storage.
-Note that a DetNet flow cannot be throttled, i.e., its transmission rate cannot be reduced via explicit congestion notification [RFC3168].
+The primary means by which DetNet achieves its QoS assurances is to reduce, or even completely eliminate packet loss due to output packet contention within a DetNet node as a cause of packet loss.
+This can be achieved only by the provision of sufficient buffer storage at each node through the network to ensure that no packets are dropped due to a lack of buffer storage.
+Note that App-flows are generally not expected to be responsive to implicit [RFC2914] or explicit congestion notification [RFC3168].

 Ensuring adequate buffering requires, in turn, that the source, and every DetNet node along the path to the destination (or nearly every node, see Section 4.3.3) be careful to regulate its output to not exceed the data rate for any DetNet flow, except for brief periods when making up for interfering traffic.
 Any packet sent ahead of its time potentially adds to the number of buffers required by the next hop DetNet node and may thus exceed the resources allocated for a particular DetNet flow.
+Furthermore, rate limiting, e.g., using traffic policing and shaping functions, e.g., [RFC2475], at the ingress of the DetNet domain must be applied.
+This is needed for meeting the requirements of DetNet flows as well as for protecting non-DetNet traffic from potentially misbehaving DetNet traffic sources.
+Note that large buffers have some issues, see, e.g., [BUFFERBLOAT].